Manuela Rosas: Political life

 Manuela followed the footsteps of her mother, playing an active role in the politics of Argentina.
 At a time when charisma and garnering support was crucial to becoming the leader, Juan Manuel de Rosas relied on his daughter as the link to the outside world.
 This was in part because it was dangerous for Juan Manuel de Rosas to be in the public due to his enemies, but also she excelled at her role in the public's eye.

 Her management of her father’s public relations began early, even as a little girl, entertaining her father’s guests.
 As an adult, she entertained foreign diplomats and government officials.
 She could converse in French with Europeans and was also a skilled piano player.
 In addition, she excelled at building support from various group in Argentina for her father.
 While he was a symbol of power, she was a more subtle force that complemented her father.
 There is a famous story of her dancing with a black community that was coming to pay respects to the Rosas, winning them over.
 This isn’t an isolated example.
 She captured the attention of all that she hosted.

 When many suitors wanted her hand in marriage, Juan Manuel de Rosas thought it best for her to remain “La Niña” to all of Buenos Aires.
 He made her swear that she would never marry and in exchange he would not remarry.
 During this time, she was very popular in the public’s eyes.

+Late life

-Later in life, she married the son of an old associate of her fathers, Máximo Terrero, on the 22nd of October in Southampton.
+Later in life, she married the son of an old associate of her parents, Máximo Terrero, on the 22nd of October in Southampton.
 Together, they had two children: Manuel Máximo Juan Nepomuceno and Rodrigo Tomás Terrero y Rosas.
 Her son Manuel married the English suffragette Jane Beddall in 1885.
-In breaking this promise, her father never forgave her.
-Despite this, when Juan Manuel de Rosas was in exile and he asked her not to keep contact, she remained loyal and kept correspondence.

-Late life

-Later in life, she married the son of an old associate of her parents.
-In breaking this promise, her father never forgave her.
+In breaking the promise to never marry, her father never forgave her.
 Despite this, when Juan Manuel de Rosas was sent in exile due to the Battle of Caseros in which he loses, he asks her not to keep contact, she remained loyal and kept correspondence.
 She died in London on September 17, 1898.
-She lived a quiet life in exile and never returned to Argentina after the Battle of Caseros.
-Her active political role starkly contrasts the expectations of postcolonial society in which women were limited to the domestic sphere.
+She lived a quiet life in exile and never returned to Argentina after her father’s defeat at the Battle of Caseros.